odddollar/Leafscript/README.md

 No plans to implement in near future
 - Array variables

-Language examples are contained within the "Examples" file

 ## Examples

 ***Ensure tabs are used to indent and not spaces.
 Spaces do not work***

+Additional language examples are contained within the "Examples" file

 #### Find all the factors of a number
 ```